sebivenlo/PerformanceTesting/README.md

 * Annotate the class with `@Aspect`
 * create `public void logBeforeGetAwesomeData()`
 * annotate this method with `@Before("execution(* packagename.AwesomeWebService.getAwesomeData(..))")`
-	* replace packagename with the name of your actual package
+	* replace package name with the name of your actual package
 * now you can wrote some logging in the `logBeforeGetAwesomeData ` method
-* it should apear on the console before the result `AwesomeWebService.getAwesomeData`
+* it should appear on the console before the result `AwesomeWebService.getAwesomeData`

 * add a similar annotation (think about the annotation keyword to use) to a new method `public void logAfterGetAwesomeData()`
-* see when logging of this method apears in the console
+* see when logging of this method appears in the console

 We can use these two methods to measure how long a method executes.
 Just start a timer in the `Before` and stop it in the `After`.
 Try it out!